 Points Collecting Benefits

 Currently, the American Express Gold Business card offers 30,000 Membership Rewards points after spending $5,000 in the first 3 months of account opening.
-They also offer the First Year Free (FYF) but if you use my referral link, you will receive 40,000 Membership Reward Points AND First Year Free!
+They also offer the First Year Free (FYF) but if you use my referral link, you will receive 40,000 Membership Reward Points!

 If you recall, the personal card only offers 25,000 points so this represents a much better offer.
 While the required minimum spend is significantly higher, the increased points are really quite a nice bonus.
 With these points, you can fly a free round trip to the Caribbean from Canada in Economy.
 Or you could take a trip anywhere in North America and still have enough points left over for a short haul flight.